FullStackForger/ifmd-fullstackforger/guides/crash-course-in-mongodb-shell-mongo-cli-in-a-nutshell.md

 ##### Comments

-- `$comment` - appends a comment to a query predicate
+- `$comment` - appends a comment to a query predicate.
+Useful for log entries.

 #### Document selecting examples